Raymond de Roon

-Raymond de Roon (born 1 September 1952 in Amsterdam) is a Dutch politician and former prosecutor.
+Raymond de Roon (born 1 September 1952) is a Dutch politician and former prosecutor.
 As a member of the Party for Freedom (Partij voor de Vrijheid) he has been an MP since 30 November 2006.
-He focuses on matters of foreign policy, military operations and the European Union.
+He was focused on matters of foreign policy, military operations and the European Union, and his specialities were changed solely to foreign policy after the 2023 general election.

-In the 2006 general elections De Roon was third on the party list and in the 2010 general elections he was fourth.

 Biography

-De Roon studied law at VU University Amsterdam and Leiden University.
-Afterwards, he was employed by the Dutch Ministry of Foreign Affairs.
-In 1983 he was deputy prosecutor in Leeuwarden.
+De Roon studied law at Vrije Universiteit Amsterdam and Leiden University.
+Afterwards, he was employed by the Ministry of Foreign Affairs.
+In 1983, he was a deputy prosecutor in Leeuwarden.
 Later, he operated as a prosecutor in The Hague, the Netherlands Antilles, and Zutphen.
-His last job before his election to the House was as Advocate General at the Amsterdam court.
+His last job before his election to the House was as advocate general at the Amsterdam court.

-De Roon currently lives in Almere, and is also a member of the city council there.
-He was the local list puller for his party.
+De Roon currently lives in Almere, and is also a member of the municipal council there.
+He was the local lead candidate for his party.
 The PVV went on to become the biggest party in Almere, with 21.6% of the vote and 9 seats in the council.